If you have started an edit session, and then saved it, that session will appear in the Edit carousel in the form of a tile.

 7) Start playing the asset.

-8) When you reach the point in which you want the clip to start, click the Set In icon.
+8) When you reach the point in which you want the clip to start, click the Set In icon, or click "i".

-9) When you reach the point in which you want the clip to end, click the Set Out icon.
+9) When you reach the point in which you want the clip to end, click the Set Out icon, or click "o".

 In Edit mode, you have the ability to stitch all of your extracted clips together into an ordered sequence, and then save it.